Travel

 A Guide to Paris with Kids: The Best Things to See and Do

-This was my first trip to Paris with a young child.
+This was my first visit to Paris with a young child.
 I had a pretty good idea of some of the things I wanted to see and do, but no idea where my not-so-adventurous eater would eat.
 Or how to plan out our days, and what activities to do together.
 So I turned to Zoe of The Petit Guide to help me plan out what to see and do.
 I gave her my rough itinerary, and she made a few tweaks, and gave me some great tips for navigating the city with a young child.

 Planning Your Trip to Paris

-Choose the right place to stay: Opt for family-friendly hotels or apartments located in central areas close to public transportation and attractions.
+Opt for family-friendly hotels or apartments located in central areas close to public transportation and attractions.
 We stayed at Maison Delano in the 8th arrondissement, and it was a great location with kids.
 It’s very walkable and only 10 minute walk to the Tuileries.
 I loved our hotel but would also stay in the 6th near Luxembourg since we had so much fun there.
+I chose this hotel because it happens to be on the same street as our wedding venue (in the photo above) and which was the first spot we visited after dropping our things off at the hotel.

-Weather considerations: We traveled in early-mid May.
+We traveled in early-mid May.
 Our first day was a little cooler, but we had warm, sunny days the rest of the trip.
 The week prior to our trip was chilly and rainy, and I’ve experienced cold, rainy weather in June in Paris.
 I would always pack a travel umbrella, shoes that you can wear in the rain, and of course, layers.

-Language: French is the primary language spoken in Paris, but I found that many locals also speak English.
+French is the primary language spoken in Paris, but I found that many locals also speak English.
 I would recommend learning a few key phrases with your kids, and have them experience using them in Paris.
 My daughter said “bonjour,” “merci,” etc.

-Book a Paris photographer: We booked a photo shoot with Lindsey of Pictours Paris and it was the best experience!
+We booked a photo shoot with Lindsey of Pictours Paris and it was the best experience!
 I really wanted photos of us together beyond what I could get with an iPhone and tripod, and I will treasure these photos forever.
 She made it fun – we went to the Tuileries, rode the carousel, and walked around, and the photos are so beautiful!
 You can follow her in IG, too.
 (Our session was not gifted – I paid her and will definitely book another shoot with her the next time we’re in Paris).

 Practical Tips for Traveling with Kids:

-Getting to and from Paris Charles de Gaulle Airport: I brought a travel vest that functions like a car seat/booster.
+I brought a travel vest that functions like a car seat/booster.
 It was essential for getting to and from CDG airport, and we used it a few times within the city.

-Rest and Relaxation: Pace your itinerary to allow for rest breaks and downtime, especially for younger children.
+Pace your itinerary to allow for rest breaks and downtime, especially for younger children.
 Consider scheduling afternoon naps or quiet activities to recharge before exploring further.
 I opted to have the stroller to make navigating the city easier, and we explored as much as we could, and then ordered food to the hotel room when she was too tired to go to dinner.

-Taxis: I used the G7 app (recommended by Zoe) almost every day.
+I used the G7 app (recommended by Zoe) almost every day.
 G7 made our life so easy.
 You can request a car with a booster, so it was really easy to get around.
 I would not request a car with a car seat since the car seat since the car seats never seemed to be properly installed.
 So if you have a doona or booster, these are great.
 I would otherwise rely on the Metro which is a great way to get around, but I didn’t want to navigate that solo with a stroller and 5 year-old.

 Do you need a stroller in Paris?